UN Charter

 The UN Charter, signed in San Francisco on 26 June 1945, is the founding treaty of the United Nations, binding all 193 member states.
 Article 2(4) prohibits the threat or use of force against any state's territorial Integrity; Article 51 preserves the right of self-defence in response to an armed attack.
 Those two provisions are the legal fault line in virtually every interstate conflict since 1945.

 The Charter's structural weakness is exposed precisely when it is most needed: each of the five permanent Security Council members holds a veto, making enforcement impossible when a P5 state is the accused party.
-The US is both the depositary state of the Charter and the party accused of violating it, a paradox the Pentagon's own legal justifications have sharpened .
-That contradiction defines the legal argument about the Iran campaign's lawfulness.
+The US is both the depositary state of the Charter and the party accused of violating it — a paradox sharpened by the Pentagon's own legal justifications for the Iran campaign.
+That contradiction defines the central legal argument about the conflict's lawfulness, and has prompted renewed calls from non-aligned states for veto reform.
+Cuba invoked the Charter's prohibition on collective punishment at the UNSC in February 2026 in a separate context, illustrating how widely the instrument is deployed across global disputes.